EvaJaMee/CSS_Advanced_Assignment/README.md

+NOTE FOR MENTOR REVIEWING: Feedback can be done in English and/or Dutch!
+No preference!

 # Frontend Mentor - Huddle landing page with single introductory section

 ![Design preview for the Huddle landing page with single introductory section](./design/desktop-preview.jpg)